 The Role of Coach

-The role of coach to a sporting team should be to provide encouragement and inspiration to the team you manage: in short, to be a “good role model”.
+The role of a coach to a sporting team should be to provide encouragement and inspiration to the team you manage: in short, to be a “good role model”.
 All children benefit from any extra positive influence in their lives, but for a child from a troubled background, the coach really can play right here a pivotal role.
 In some cases, the child’s sports coach may be the only adult in their lives who can serve as a positive role model and can use their influence to make a major difference to the child’s worldview.
 The attitudes absorbed in childhood can stay with us all through life, so of course, this is a great responsibility for the coach.

 In short, taking part in team sports has obvious advantages for all children.
-But for children being brought up in difficult surroundings, it can make all the difference to the course of their lives.
+But for children being brought up in difficult surroundings, it can make all the difference in the course of their lives.